About Louise

 I'm a qualified Cognitive Behavioural Hypnotherapist offering a warm, supportive space where you can begin to untangle what's holding you back and find a way forward that feels right for you.

-• I’m a Level 5 Cognitive Behavioural Hypnotherapist, trained by the UK College of Hypnosis & Hypnotherapy.
+• I’m a Level 5 Cognitive Behavioural Hypnotherapist (HDipCBH), trained by the UK College of Hypnosis & Hypnotherapy.
 It’s the only course of its kind approved by the British Psychological Society for CPD, and it's grounded in research-based CBT methods.

 • I’m also a qualified independent mediator, which helps when working with clients experiencing inner conflict or challenges in their relationships.

-• I hold a BA in History and an MSc in Public Health, and I’ve worked across the voluntary sector, NHS and public health - especially around mental health and end-of-life care.
+• I hold a BA in History and an MSc in Public Health, and I’ve worked across the voluntary sector, NHS and public health in a variety of roles including those focused on developing services in mental health, end-of-life care and long-term conditions.

 • I’m fully insured and professionally registered, which means I follow a code of ethics, commit to regular supervision, and take part in ongoing training to support safe, high-quality practice.